 As mentioned earlier, the connections of the Irish-Americans in Boston lead to some strange bedfellows.
 The famous mobster, Whitey Bulger, was portrayed by Johnny Depp in Black Mass (2015), a film that showed how he was able to evade capture for so long: a South Boston friend involved with the FBI keeping Bulger a few steps ahead of the feds.
 Similarly, the connections between the Boston mafia and those who are tasked to take them down are often tightly tied together.
 These familial connections muddle the waters of characters’ moral intentions.
 Should they remain faithful to the group that gave them their identity and heritage, or should they bring these criminals to justice?
 This complex and twist-laden plot is best attributed to Martin Scorsese’s only Best Picture win, The Departed (2006).
 After all, the best director to handle a film about the mafia is none other than Martin Scorsese.

 Growing up in South Boston, Colin Sullivan (Matt Damon) is brought under the wing of Frank Costello (Jack Nicholson), a mobster who uses Colin to infiltrate the police.
 Years later, Colin has joined a task force focused on bringing down the very mafia that raised him.
-Meanwhile, Billy Costigan (Leonardo DiCaprio) is recruited by the police to go undercover into the mafia because he too has family ties to the seedy world of organized crime.
+Meanwhile, Billy Costigan (Leonardo DiCaprio) is recruited by the police to go undercover into the mob because he also has family ties to the seedy world of organized crime.
 As Billy and Colin interact in their different spheres, their loyalties are questioned as each tries to figure out who the respective moles in their organizations are.
 The back-and-forth game of cat and mouse (or rat) continues until they eventually learn of the true identities of the other.
 In a bloody string of murders, both the police and the mafia are left with losses, revealing the harsh reality of crime in Boston: nobody gets out alive.

 2 sum it up: 2 films, 2 mafia movies in Massachusetts